hlzmnhnry/sc-vl/sem-clustering/README.md

 # Semantic clustering

-Scripts for learning (semantic) clusters used within experiments of the WACV 2025 submission *Semantic Clustering of Image Retrieval Databases used for Visual Localization*.
-The repository uses distributions semantic segmentation masks of (aerial) images to cluster them for VPR.
+Scripts for learning (semantic) clusters.
+The repository uses distributions of semantic segmentation masks of (aerial) images to cluster them for VPR.

 ## Usage